 The Credit Union evaluates the current value of these assets under the requirements of the ASC 360, Property, Plant and Equipment, which requires, among other things, that entities identify events or changes in circumstances that indicate that the current value of an asset cannot be recovered.
-For the years ended June 30, 2023 and 2022, the Credit Union had a reserve on change in repossessed asset values \$906,328 and \$733,150, respectively.
+For the years ended June 30, 2024 and 2023, the Credit Union had a reserve for change in repossessed asset values of \$1,029,906 and \$906,328, respectively.
 The repossessed properties were fully reserved.